Painful intelligence: What AI can tell us about human suffering

 \section{The origin of conscious experience}

 Next, let us consider the problem of the existence of conscious experience itself.
 Most scientists would agree on the fundamental importance of understanding the physical, chemical, and biological processes that enable conscious experience.
-While it is one of the deepest questions in science, I'm afraid there is little we can say about it with any certainty.
+While it is one of the deepest questions in science, I am, again, afraid there is little we can say about it with any certainty.
 It is not even clear if the whole question can be approached scientifically.
-This is because it is difficult to make any rigorous experiments on experience because it is subjective.
-Only I observe my conscious experience; you, or any neuroscientist, cannot really know what I experience.
+This is because it is difficult to make any rigorous experiments on experience, due to its subjective nature.

+Only \textit{I} observe my conscious experience; you, or any neuroscientist, cannot really know what I experience.
 So, how could a neuroscientist conduct experiments on people's experiences?
-Measuring brain activity, or looking at people's behaviour are not measuring experience.
-Brain activity and behaviour are related to and correlated with experience, but not the same thing.
+Measuring brain activity, or looking at people's behavior are not measuring experience.
+Brain activity and behavior are related to and correlated with experience, but not the same thing.
 The closest you can get is asking people what they experience.
 However, they might not be able to express it verbally with sufficient accuracy or detail.
-In fact, if participants in experiments answer such questions, they are ultimately engaged in behaviour (in the form of speaking), and, in a sense, the neuroscientist is actually only measuring their behaviour (speech, in this case).
+In fact, if participants in experiments answer such questions, they are ultimately engaged in behavior (in the form of speaking), and, in a sense, the neuroscientist is actually only measuring their behavior (speech, in this case).

 With good reason, the problem of understanding how and why the brain creates conscious experience--including whether it is actually the brain that does that--- is called the \textit{hard problem} of consciousness research.\citenew{chalmers1995facing,chalmers1996conscious} However, let us not despair: Even if any solution may not be available, some interesting things can be said about the problem.
 To begin with, some neuroscientists think there is something special in humans that enables consciousness, and perhaps in some other mammals such as great apes as well.
 What it would be, nobody really knows.
 The main theories are based on observing what kind of structures human brains have, and what simpler animals like cats and dogs do not have.
 Because the brains of cats and dogs are in many ways very similar to the human brain, the relatively small differences might be related to consciousness.